TMC to hold mass protests against NRC in WB

-Trinamool Congress leadership on Monday decided to hold mass protests across West Bengal on September 7 and 8 opposing NRC in neighbouring Assam, party sources said.
+Trinamool Congress leadership Monday decided to hold mass protests across West Bengal from this week opposing NRC in neighbouring Assam, party sources said.
 The decision was taken at an emergency meeting at Chief Minister Mamata Banerjee's residence Monday afternoon.

-It was decided that the mass protests would be held on this weekend against the National Register of Citizens and the divisive politics of BJP, the sources said.
+It was decided that the mass protests would be held on September 7-8 against the National Register of Citizens and the divisive politics of BJP, the sources said.
 On September 12 a protest rally will be organized in the city from Chiria More to Shyambazar in north Kolkata.

 Banerjee, who is also the TMC supremo, is likely to be present in it, a senior party leader said.
 "During the meeting Banerjee expressed concern over the future of 19 lakh plus people who have been left out of the final NRC list in Assam.
 She has asked party leaders to reach out to the people and explain to them about the sinister designs of BJP, such as the implementation of NRC if it ever comes to power in Bengal," a TMC leader said.